alanzhaonys/business-location-analysis/README.md

 Upload all files in `/data` *(not the directory itself)* to `s3://location-location-location`.

-You can either do it manually or use command below. *(Be sure to use your own S3 bucket, region and profile)*:
+You can either do it manually or use the command below. *(Be sure to use your own S3 bucket, region and profile)*:
 ```
 aws s3 sync "data" "s3://location-location-location" --delete --region "us-east-1" --profile default
 ```

 #### Preparations
-Get your QuickSight ARN.
+__Get your QuickSight ARN.
 You will need to have QuickSight Enterprise subscription.
-Run command bleow.
+Run command below.__
 ```
 aws quicksight list-users --region <aws-region> --aws-account-id <account-id> --namespace <namespace-name>
 ```

-Update the variables in `deploy.sh` script.
+__Update the variables in `deploy.sh` script.__
 ```
 #!/bin/bash